62nd Annual KC Gem

-THE ART OF FLINT KNAPPING – Roy Motley and Bear Carpenter demonstrating with knapping friends, will be given continuously throughout the show.
-They will exhibit the shaping (knapping) of flint, chert, etc. into weapons (arrowheads, spear points, knives, etc.) and tools.
-Roy is a long time exhibitor at our shows, and Bear is well known for his design and fabrication.
+THE ART OF FLINT KNAPPING—ROY MOTLEY & BEAR CARPENTER: Demonstrations by Roy Motley and Bear Carpenter, along with their various knapping friends, will be given continuously throughout the show.
+These highly accomplished artists will exhibit the shaping (knapping) of flint, chert, etc. into weapons (arrowheads, spear points, knives, etc.) and tools.
+Mr. Motley is a long time exhibitor at our shows, and is always eagerly anticipated.
+Mr. Carpenter is well known for his design and fabrication of unique knives.

-MR. BONES — Tim Seeber; Louisville, CO: Back by popularity.
-Tim and his friendly life sized dinosaur puppets will be stalking amazed children (and several adults) around the show arena.
+MR. BONES – Tim Seeber; Louisville, CO Back by popular demand, once again, Tim and his friendly life sized dinosaur puppets will be stalking amazed children (and several adults) around the show arena during show hours.
+Beware or you will be eaten!

-LUCA’S PET ROCKS – Luca, The Community Helper, Inc, from Oak Grove, MO is an 8 year old boy who with his friends and grandma, paints rocks to raise money for worthy causes.
-Currently he is raising funds for Sni Valley Fire Protection District and Oak Grove Police Department for the purchase of equipment.
-This is a non-profit organization and accepts donations for artfully painted rocks.
-Find him in the Club Demonstration area at the show & follow on FB The Community Helper Inc.
+LUCA’S PET ROCKS — Luca, The Community Helper, Inc. from Oak Grove, MO is a 9 year old boy who with his friends and grandma, paints rocks to raise money for worthy causes.
+His recent work has benefitted the Sni Valley Fire Protection District and Oak Grove Police Department for the purchase of needed equipment.